 This particular salad is has some North African / Middle Eastern notes and is so suitable for the whole family.
 Regulate the spice level according to your taste buds.
 Then drizzle the roasted carrots and chickpeas with a little seasonal honey or agave and sprinkle with flaked almonds and coconut.
 Mixed this with couscous (or quinoa if you prefer), and adorn with ruby red pomegranate seeds.
 For some extra textural crunch (and nutrients) I’ve added mixed seeds, fresh herbs, and chopped baby spinach.
 Definitely a feast of flavour and colour!

 For those who want to add a meat element, shredded chicken tossed through the salad works a treat.
 It is also great as a side to lamb or chicken sosaties/skewers.
 This is one of my favourite Braai Day dishes.
 Just a little hint for those who are looking for ideas for Heritage Day next month.
 This recipe serves 4 as a main course and 6 – 8 as a side dish.

 If you like this type of salad, check out my Warm Honey Roasted Sweet Potato, Wild Rice, Date and Nut Salad or my Middle Eastern Carrot Salad.

 Spicy Roasted Chickpea, Carrot and Couscous Salad

 Roasted Carrots & Chickpeas

-- 1 tsp Mild/medium curry powder Depending on how much spice you like
+- 1 tsp Mild/medium curry powder Depending on you spice preference

 - ½ tsp Masala or Mother in Laws Spice Mix Optional